The Politics of Plan Z

 While Raeder certainly wanted to complete his battleship fleet, his leader’s real desires are difficult to fathom.
 Hitler certainly granted Raeder priority in the race for steel and money among the armed services, but whether this was to build a navy or to threaten the British with building a navy is not completely clear.
 Hitler excelled at building castles in the air, particularly those castles his audience wished to see.
 Was he spinning such a tale for Raeder, or did he really mean to build a huge fleet of battleships?

-Nazi Germany was a much poorer country than Imperial Germany, between the after-effects of the Great War, the hyper-inflation of the Weimar period and the world-wide effects of the Great Depression.
+Nazi Germany was a much poorer country than Imperial Germany, between the after-effects of the Great War, the hyper-inflation of the Weimar period, the world-wide effects of the Great Depression and the stunning managerial incompetence of its hard-right nativist governing party.
 Imperial Germany could built a huge fleet in 10 years, but Hitler’s Germany did not have the raw materials, the financial wherewithal, the industrial base or the skilled labor available to the old regime.

 Click here to order Second World War at Sea: Plan Z right now.